conradakunga/Blog/_posts/2023-05-16-why-doesnt-windows-have-a-dictionary.md

 "You also have the question of whether you currently have the capacity at all to be managing dictionaries for [about 46 languages](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/available-language-packs-for-windows?view=windows-10).
 You probably don't.
 So you have two choices:

 1. Hire dedicated resources for this.
 A team and infrastructure to support said team.
-Which costs money
+Which costs money.
+And time.
 2. License from companies that do this as their bread and butter.
 Which costs money.
+And time.

 Especially in this current recessionary environment, who is looking to raise their costs?"